why include images of exhibition installations?

 White Water Gallery, at the time a second floor, Cooperative, Alternate gallery space in North Bay, was the venue for several solo exhibitions (1977 to 1983).
 At the time, a single rectangular space on main street, WWG was midway between a domestic and a commercial space.

 Anna Leonowens Gallery 3 (1996): a small asymmetrical space that provides an interesting opportunity for simultaneous viewing of most works in a show.
-For the content of this exhibition, it was particularly appropriate that a viewer's relationship to the manikins and to the framed essay was intimate rather than distant.
+For the content of this exhibition, it was particularly appropriate that a viewer's relationship to the manikins and to the framed essay was intimate rather than remote.

 Sutton House (2000): built in 1535 for the Principal Secretary of State to Henry VIII, is now owned and operated by the National Trust.
 It is located in a part of London where my late-19th and early-20th century ancestors lived and worked.
-Exhibiting in Hackney was a way to take the work back home and back in time.
+Exhibiting in Hackney was a way to take work back in time.
 The gallery space had a unique patina: exposed bricks, plank floor, and irregular walls: exactly what is expected from a building in the care of the National Trust.
 Regrettably, Sutton House seems no longer to programme a space for contemporary art.

-Anna Leonowens Gallery 2 (2010): an invitation to participate in Past Practice: Contemporary Art & Archives generated an excuse for me to build a large site-specific installation that was based upon new as well as extant research.
+Anna Leonowens Gallery 2 (2010): an invitation to participate in Past Practice: Contemporary Art & Archives generated an excuse for me to build a large site-specific installation that was based upon new as well as extant genealogical research.
 At the time of invitation, I had the bare bones of an idea.
 But as research progressed, new content produced new and interesting technical challenges like building a sewing-machine-powered, Heath-Robinson-like lathe for sanding eight, six foot columns.

 The Craig Gallery (2016) is a particularly accessible space in that it is exposed to adjacent areas of the building via a glass wall, glass doors and a circular window.
 Alignment-Beach-Harbour brought together three series of works that focused upon ideas about the Nova Scotia shoreline.
 To read the wall-mounted statements, click here.